KQM-git/TCL/docs/evidence/characters/hydro/nilou.md

 ## Attack Mechanics

 ## Skill Mechanics
-* Nilou Skill generates particles on all 4 hits of her skill combo, initiating skill may give 1-2, rest give 1, for a total of 4-5 particles per skill.
+* Nilou Skill generates particles on all 4 hits of her Skill combo, initiating Skill may give 1-2, rest give 1, for a total of 4-5 particles per Skill.
-Additionally, Sword Dance attacks from ending the skill combo with NA do not generate particles, neither does Tranquility Aura making enemies Wet - [Alpha Flyte#2031](https://youtu.be/LMMrcmpUBg8)
+Additionally, Sword Dance attacks from ending the Skill combo with NA do not generate particles, neither does Tranquility Aura making enemies Wet - [Alpha Flyte#2031](https://youtu.be/LMMrcmpUBg8)

 ### Nilou Entering Both Skill Stances